zaman-lab/bias-classification-microsite-2019/README.md

 ### Results Page

 The Results Page presents an interactive bar chart displaying the anti-Trump bias rankings of popular Twitter accounts.

-Visitors can select an option from a dropdown menu to filter the users by category (e.g. "Newspaper", "TV News", etc.).

-> NOTE: if possible, the visitor should be prompted to play the guessing game before viewing these results, otherwise they'll know the answers :-D